Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Gavin Sheets At The Plate

-- Sheets has eight doubles, nine home runs and 23 walks while hitting .206.
+- Sheets is hitting .206 with eight doubles, nine home runs and 23 walks.

-- Sheets has had at least one RBI in 20.4% of his games this year (20 of 98), with more than one RBI seven times (7.1%).
+- Sheets has had at least one RBI in 20.4% of his games this season (20 of 98), with two or more RBI seven times (7.1%).
 He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.